-100-year old organization is largest Catholic African-American group
+100-year old organization is the largest Catholic African-American group.

 The North Central District V members of the Knights of Peter Claver and the Ladies Auxiliary celebrated Saint Peter Claver Day on Sept.
 6, 2009.